HolyMeekrob/trello-yello/README.md

 npm install trello-yello
 ```

+## Quirks
+**Trello Yello** has several quirks that are worth mentioning.
+- Most functions are asynchronous as they require network communication with the Trello API.
+These functions will return a [`Promise`][promises] and will also accept an optional callback function ([error-first][callbacks]).
+- **Trello Yello** will be intelligent about making network connections, reducing them as much as it is able.
+But for any operation that *may* result in a network operation, the return type is still a `Promise`.
+It may just be a `Promise` that is resolved immediately.
+- All objects returned by **Trello Yello** are frozen using `Object.freeze()` ([reference][object-freeze]).
+This keeps the API intact, prevents potential errors through inadvertent overrides, and makes communicating about **Trello Yello** with others less likely to lead to confusion.
+The idea was taken from Douglas Crockford's talk Javascript: The Better Parts ([video][crockford]).
+- Because of the above, you will never `new` an object in **Trello Yello**.
+- All **Trello Yello** functions take exactly zero or one parameters.
+If multiple values can be passed in, that parameter will be an object with arguments as its properties, including callbacks.
+Please refer to the [full documentation][docs] for details on all functions.

 ## Getting Started
 **Trello Yello** requires both an application key and a user token.
 Here are instructions on how to get those: